Stay abreast of COVID-19 information and developments here

 A further reason for optimism is the expectation of increased competition between government ministers resulting from the formation of the GNU.
 Ministers are likely to be driven to achieve more to demonstrate the value they can add – and this doesn’t apply only to the new parties in government such as the DA.
 In addition to healthy internal competition, we also expect an increased level of rivalry between political parties to motivate those in the GNU to deliver improved outcomes for the country in order to secure more votes in future.

 The DA has provided a clear message that it has zero tolerance for corruption.
 In our view, it is vital that all GNU members are committed to remaining ‘squeaky clean’.
-This will not only help to rebuild faith in government, but may also drive a change in the web of patronage networks which has sadly become ingrained in our government’s ‘corporate culture’.
+This will not only help to rebuild faith in government but may also drive a change in the web of patronage networks that has sadly become ingrained in our government’s ‘corporate culture’.
 If levels of corruption do decline, it will ultimately mean that South Africans should receive greater levels of service delivery for the same amount of tax paid.

 We are of course aware that the GNU won’t turn South Africa’s fortunes around with the mere stroke of a wand, particularly given some fundamental policy disagreements between parties.
 We know there will be hiccups along the way.
-Our keen hope, however, is that all the parties within the GNU will continue to act in good faith and remain committed to do what is best for South Africa rather than their individual parties.
+Our keen hope, however, is that all the parties within the GNU will continue to act in good faith and remain committed to doing what is best for South Africa rather than their individual parties.

 What does all this mean for financial markets?
 In simple terms, our new GNU is positive for markets in two ways.